drmlazer11/drmlazer11.github.io/_posts/2016-05-15-The-Psychology-Of-Persuasion.md

 <h3>Similarity</h3>

 <p>We like people who are similar to us.
 This fact seems to hold true whether the similarity is in the area of opinions, personal traits, background or lifestyle.
-Consequently, those who wish to be liked in order to increase our compliance can accomplish that purpose by appearing similar to us in any of a wide variety of ways.
 Dress is a good example.
 Studies have shown that we are more likely to help those who dress like us.</p>

 <h3>Compliments</h3>

 <p>As it turns out, we are phenomenal suckers for flattery.
-Although there are limits to our gullibility - especially when we can be sure that the flatterer is trying to manipulate us - we tend, as a rule, to believe praise and to like those who provide it, often times when it is clearly false.</p>
+Although there are limits to our gullibility - especially when we are sure that the flatterer is trying to manipulate us - we tend, as a rule, to believe praise and to like those who provide it, often times when it is clearly false.</p>

 <h3>Association</h3>

-<p>Ask any weatherwoman if she likes to report the news about a devastating storm coming into town.
-Her answer will undoubtedly be, "No way!"
-That's because there is a natural human tendency to dislike a person who brings us unpleasant information, even when that person did not cause the bad news.
+<p>Ask any weatherman if he likes to report the news about a devastating storm coming into town.
+His answer will undoubtedly be, "No way!"
+That's because there is a natural human tendency to dislike a person who brings us unpleasant information, even when that person didn't cause the bad news.
 The simple association with it is enough to stimulate our dislike.</p>

 <h2>Authority</h2>